Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

-Rangers have double the normal movement speed and can traverse natural obstacles using Survival instead of Athletics or Agility.
+Rangers add their Survival bonus to their Movement Speed and can traverse natural obstacles using Survival instead of Athletics or Agility.

 ### Class Perks